Exploration of Planning Principles

 The examination of the course 2016-2017 called students making an essay on planning principles, in particular principles according to the Fava-method.

 One of the students, Co van Griensven, managed to deliver a fine essay that explores the essentials of a makeable city.
 Van Griensven analyses urban development changes in the Netherlands, but also in the historical case of former Kowloon City in Hong Kong.
 His third case is the city of Berlin in Germany.
 Since for him (and in fact for all urban planners) the principal role of cities is providing an efficient access to all of people’s basic needs.
-Kowloon was quite successful in this regard, but Berlin has lost their properties to private parties in order to, as Van Griensven expressed, “earn quick money”.
+Kowloon was quite successful in this regard, but Berlin has lost its principal role (partly) to private parties in order to, as Van Griensven expressed, “earn quick money”.
 “By selling their real estate and properties to private parties, they have also sold this generous responsibility to a party which is acting on financial and individual interests.
 The social significance of a city is under pressure in this way.”
-Fortunately, Van Griensven is able to explore successful initiatives of citizens in Berlin (and Netherlands) who explore new ways of co-operative planning and co-ownership.
+Fortunately, Van Griensven is able to read successful initiatives of citizens in Berlin (and Netherlands) who explore new ways of co-operative planning and co-ownership.

 An elaborated version of this essay will be published at Favas.net in due time.